qnrabc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Measurements

-The following measurements are available
+The following measurements are available.
+The meaning of each name is explained in the original dataset codebook [UCI HAR Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 - "tBodyAccMean-X"
 - "tBodyAccMean-Y"